- Health & Safety Resources

 Can a student whose program is cancelled able to apply/switch to a different study abroad program in the same term?

 This is reviewed on a case-by-case basis.
 If a student is still interested in pursuing a study abroad experience, they should contact our office as soon as possible.
 We can contact our partner and see if space is still available.
 Students should note that there is no guaranteed admission into a program after original application deadlines.
 Eligibility and visa entry requirements still apply (varies across our partner programs) and the student will have to submit the required materials in a timely manner to be considered for study abroad.

 The same is applicable to students who submitted multiple applications by our application deadline.
 OIE allows students to submit up to two study abroad applications per term.
 If the first choice study abroad program is cancelled and the student is still interested in pursuing fall study abroad, OIE will review the student’s other application for availability of space and program viability at time of notice.

 What factors are being considered when canceling a study abroad program?

-Throughout the evolving COVID-19 situation here and abroad, the health and safety of our Marquette community remains of primary importance.
+Throughout the evolving COVID-19 situation in the U.S. and abroad, the health and safety of our Marquette community remains of primary importance.
 In conjunction with the health and safety of our students, OIE takes into account several different factors and consults various international and local health authorities to determine if a study abroad program should be cancelled including, but not limited to: